xwzappest/guide/ticktick/android_app/2_how_to_batch_edit_tasks.md

 ### 2. How to batch edit tasks?
-Long press and hold tasks you want to edit and set the due date, mark important, move to list or delete with icons popped up at the bottom.
+Long press and hold tasks you want to edit and move to list, set the due date, mark important, or delete with icons popped up at the bottom.